Octopus058/Octopus058/README.md

 👉 What I've done

+☞ Win a S prize in MCM/ICM 2024
-☞ Have Completed the construction and writing of my blog basically
+☞ Completed the construction and writing of my blog basically ☞ Completed CUPDG v5.0.1

 👉 To-do list

-☞ Add more content to the blog
+☞ Add more content to the blog/CUPDG

 ☞ Learn from all dalaos